 When you use the

-(default 1000) per data node before a prepared statement's limit is reached and
+data node before a prepared statement's limit is reached and gets

-INSERT would require around three full batches per data node and a
+batches per data node and a partial final batch.

 You can optimize the throughput by tuning the insert batch size.
 The maximum insert batch size is limited by the maximum number of parameters allowed in a prepared statement, currently 32,767, and the number of columns in each row.
 For example, if a distributed hypertable has 10 columns, the maximum insert batch size is capped at 3,276 rows.